-“I’m not passionate about politics, because I am not a politician,” said Cook on Thursday.
+Page 2 of 3 - “I’m not passionate about politics, because I am not a politician,” said Cook on Thursday.
 “I don’t suck up well, I don’t BS well.
 I don’t go to one group and tell them what they want to hear to get votes.
 I don’t go to another group and tell them something different to get votes.”

 On his website Cook states that he would have no problem working with Mitt Romney or the other Republican primary candidates.